SantoshDasari-ai/LiftLoggerSense/README.md

-# IMU Sensor Display with Touch Interface
+# IMU Sensor Display with Touch Interface and Workout Tracking

-This project combines an LCD display with touch functionality and a QMI8658C IMU sensor to create an interactive sensor data visualization application for ESP32.
+This project combines an LCD display with touch functionality and a QMI8658C IMU sensor to create both an interactive sensor data visualization application and a workout tracking system for ESP32.

 ## Features